0xBRM/user.js/README.md

 Chromium requires [Chameleon 0.6](https://github.com/ghostwords/chameleon) in order to change the HTTP_ACCEPT headers, as well as the user agent (although replacing the latter is trivial).

 Flash users, disable font enumeration if possible (mms.cfg).
+Firefox users ought to use [freshplayerplugin](https://github.com/i-rinat/freshplayerplugin), a  ppapi2npapi compatibility layer that allows Firefox to use Chrome's up-to-date pepperflash.

 =====================

-TODO list:
-* Find a more common UA/"UA/rest" combination;
-* Describe what each about:config entry does.

 For a user.js with more emphasis on security (occasionally at the cost of functionality, like when you completely disable DOM storage, for instance), and less emphasis on blending in, check [pyllyukko's user.js](https://github.com/pyllyukko/user.js).

-**Note:** This is my full FF profile (this user.js plus defaults), complete with lower latency smooth scrolling, different fonts (with better hinting, refer to [this](https://wiki.archlinux.org/index.php/Croscore_Fonts)), network related tweaks to squeeze some performance out of it, general performance based settings, amongst other things.
+**Note:** This is my ESR Firefox profile, with not only security-focused settings, but also network related tweaks to squeeze some performance out of it, general performance based settings, amongst other things.